 If you are running an eCommerce website, you may want to read about whether you need an SSL certificate and what is right for you.

 If your customers are also international, you may want to consider using Cloudflare due to their routing network functions.

 Now here are our 6 steps to Getting Online:

 Step 1.
 Purchase a Domain Name

 The first step you need to take is choosing a domain name.
 Your domain name should be related to your business and easy for your customers to remember.
 You’ll want to register several versions of your domain name such as .com, .com.au and .net.au to ensure you protect your brand and set you up to dominate the search results.

 Now that you have your domain name, the next step is to purchase a hosting service.
-Your hosting service powers your website and keep it live on the web 24/7.
-Choosing a hosting plan depends on the nature of your website; we choose our cars and houses based on our needs and financial position and choosing a hosting service is no different.
+Your hosting service powers your website and keeps it live on the web 24/7.
+Choosing a hosting plan depends on the nature of your website; we choose our cars and houses based on our needs and financial position, and choosing a hosting service is no different.